 Search engine marketing is a way to funnel in relevant traffic from the search engines by buying paid or sponsored ad listings.

-SEM often refers to PPC or pay-per-click advertising slash marketing.
-While there are many PPC platforms in the search and social arena, by far the most popular and successful option is Google Adwords.
+So if you’re wondering “is SEM the same as paid search or PPC?” then the answer is yes.
+SEM often refers to pay-per-click (PPC) advertising and marketing.
+And while there are many PPC platforms in the search and social arena, by far the most popular and successful option is Google Adwords.

 The aim of SEM is to help advertisers gain visibility in the search engines and drive the right kind of traffic without having to wait for it.
 In order to be successful with SEM, it’s important to have a strong, dynamic SEM strategy to get the best return on investment.